 The overall response of the supporting structure is not required to be amplified.
 For this reason, the reactions from the cantilevered spine or pole applied to the supporting structure for analysis of the supporting structure may be based on the gust response factor for the supporting structure.
 When a cantilevered spine or pole is included in the structural model for the supporting structure, the gust effect factor for the supporting structure may be applied to the cantilevered spine or pole to determine strength requirements for the supporting structure.
-A separate analysis using the higher gust effect factor could be performed to determine strength requirements for the cantilevered spine or pole and the connection to the supporting structure.
+A separate analysis using the higher gust effect factor could be performed to determine strength requirements for the supporting structure.
 The height of the supporting structure is required to include the height of the cantilevered spine or pole.
 This results in a higher gust response factor for self-supporting latticed towers when the combined height is greater than 450 feet.